 People on a nil rate of payment (for example, families who defer their FTB payments) are not automatically exempt from the interest charge.

-Centrelink has the discretion to determine that an interest charge is not payable in special circumstances.
+Centrelink has the discretion to determine that an interest charge is not payable.
 This may include (but is not limited to) where Centrelink is satisfied the person has a reasonable excuse for failing to enter into, or for failing to make a payment under, a payment arrangement.

 Act reference: SSAct section 1229E Exemption from interest charge—general, section 1229F Exemption from interest charge—Secretary's determination